PriyankaA1807/E2-backend/README.md

 - ML model is based on project/training data rather than large-scale production logistics history;
 - external integration currently uses REST rather than an event-driven message broker.

-These do not prevent current frontend/backend integration or project demonstration.
+These limitations do not prevent the current frontend/backend integration or project demonstration.

 ---